Bound by Corruption by BelovedStranger

 She sucked in a harsh breath, nearly swallowing her tongue.
 She spoke without thinking.
 A shout, a wail.
 “My maidenhead?
 I’m a miko!
 Carnal relations are forbidden!”

 “You mistake me.
-I do not speak of that virgin body of yours; though, in time, you will gift it to me freely.
+I do not speak of that virgin body of yours, if indeed that is what you truly are.
+Though, in time, you will gift yourself to me freely.
 Eagerly, even.”
-A confident grin lifted the corners of his lips.
+A confident grin lifted the corners of his perfectly sculpted lips.
 “No, I seek more.
-The opportunity to corrupt the pure light that surrounds you, to show you that darkness does indeed lurk within even your heart, miko.”
+The opportunity to corrupt the pure light that surrounds you, to show you the darkness that dwells even within your heart, miko.”

-A dark miko.
-A fate worse than death, even that of the bandits’ cruel intentions.
+Was it his aim to make her a dark miko?
+It was a fate worse than death, even that of the bandits’ cruel intentions.

 “You and I have a contract, aijin.
 If you do not wish to honor it, then I can rightfully devour you, body and soul.”